justmars/deped-base/docs/plugins.md

 4. **Add documentation links** (e.g., update `docs/index.md` or `docs/plugins.md`) so future contributors know the schema expectations for teacher data.

 Once the schema is defined, your `TeachersExtractor` is auto-discovered by `PluginRegistry`.
 No module registration is necessary—the `SCHEMAS` entry plus the `ExtractionResult` columns are all the pipeline needs to keep contracts safe.

+## Source data files

+- `/data/generic.yml` seeds the generic lookup tables (`school_sizes`, `school_levels`, etc.) via `cli prep`.
+- `/data/regions.yml` now holds the canonical region alias catalog that `RegionNamesExtractor` loads after the PSGC table exists.
+- Keep these files in the repository so the pipeline and tests can reuse them, and update the YAML whenever new aliases or reference values are needed.

 ## Related reference documents